 How do I choose the right setting for my Chromebook?

 The best way to do this would be through an example.

 So, for example, let’s say you have an 800 x 600 screen on your Chromebook.
 Although most Chromebook models have some settings way higher than this, or are at least capable of, this is a standard setting that’s common (or at least used to be).

 So, this means that you have 800 pixels going horizontally across your screen and 600 pixels going vertically up your screen.
 That’s what these numbers mean.

 1280 x 800?
 1024 x 768?
 1920 x 1200?
 1366 x 768?
 1600 x 900?
 800 x 600?
 What do these numbers mean?

 The higher the numbers, the more pixels there are.
 The more pixels there are, the sharper the image.
-When a Chromebook says it has “full HD” resolution, this means that there at least 720 pixels vertically.
+When a Chromebook says it has “full HD,” this means that there at least 720 pixels vertically.
 So that means the second number is at least 720.
-Of course, HD resolution can go much higher than 720 pixels, but that’s generally the lowest vertical resolution to be considered high-definition.
+Of course, HD can go much higher than 720 pixels, but that’s generally the lowest vertical setting to be considered high-definition.
 This is generally speaking, of course.

-In actuality, screen resolution gets a lot more complicated:
+In actuality, it really gets a lot more complicated than you’d imagine:

-So there you have it, your Chromebook’s resolution should now be fine-tuned to just how you want it.
+So there you have it, it should now be fine-tuned to just how you want it.
 And you should now know how to adjust the resolution of your Chromebook for picture perfect cat videos.